-Prerequisites: Active and unencumbered RN license, Written English requirement
+Prerequisites: Active and unencumbered RN license.
 This course focuses on the application of leadership and management concepts and theories; inter-professional communication and collaboration; and evidence-based strategies and inquiry within health care organizations.
 Team building, quality improvement, patient and staff safety, and fiscal management are addressed within the role of baccalaureate-prepared nurse leader and manager across a variety of health care settings.
-Sigma Theta Tau International's Nurse Manager Certificate
+This course includes 10 hours of practice experience.